 - 1 cup walnuts, chopped (optional) — NO THANKS!!

 As you can see, she calls for walnuts.
 But I just pretended that wasn’t there.
 The prep wasn’t long at all.
-The only time consuming task was shredding the zucchini.
+The only time-consuming task was shredding the zucchini.
 For some reason I thought it would be important to remove the skin, then shred.
 But in hindsight, I may have left the skin on so you could see the bits of zucchini.
 Otherwise, it looks like some random brown bread 😉

 Even when you think you squeeze all the water from the grated zucchini, you still have NOT!
 Who knew there was so much water in zucchinis.
 I was a little worried about how wet the mix was after adding in the dry ingredients.
 I didn’t really have a way to make it less wet, so I figured I’d just throw away the outcome if it was gross after it came out of the oven.
 I guess I could have tried to add more flour or something, but I have no idea how that would have affected the outcome.

 Back to the two loaves situation.
 I didn’t want to dirty two dishes and I only have one loaf pan.
 So I used a square baking pan, more for cakes or brownies.
 It worked out perfectly.
 Well, until I had to put it away and ended up using a chip and dip holder, large enough for the square bread.
 Oh the joys of me in the kitchen!
 Next time around I want to invest in the small brownie square maker pan or the personal loaves pan (I have no idea what to call this) for individual servings.
-I’m not lazy to cut portions for myself, its just more convenient in the end.
+I’m not lazy to cut portions for myself, it’s just more convenient in the end.

 It came out so good!
 Slightly sweet, but still moist.
 This sucker has thick and solid.
 I was happy that it came out so well.
 I was scared to share with people, but I did with a couple of people and they liked it.
 Or at least they told me they did.
 I take that as a win.
 I’ve been enjoying it almost every day for a snack or with my coffee for breakfast.
 It’s been awesome to have around.
 If I eat it this much though, I should probably try a paleo version.
 Or my other option would be to cut the recipe in half to make one regular loaf.
 That’s probably what I’ll actually do the next go around!

 I also wanted to share my grater, because it’s come in clutch so many times.
 However, mine came with three grater options.
-There is a green grater that isn’t pictured here or listed on this posting, but came with mine.
+There is a green grater that isn’t pictured here or listed on this posting but came with mine.
 It was the best clearance pick-up at Target ever!

 |via Amazon // Prepworks|

 Again, I was intimidated for no reason.
-It was easy to make, but the lsited 10 min prep time should really be longer for the grating and getting rid of the excess water.
+It was easy to make, but the listed 10 min prep time should really be longer for the grating and getting rid of the excess water.
 I wish I would have tried it sooner, so I could have been eating it for longer.
 If you love zucchini bread, I’d suggest this recipe for time and taste.
 Kristin of Yellow Bliss Road calls it the BEST zucchini bread ever, which might be a stretch, but I’m forever happy I made this!

 What intimidates you in the kitchen?
 Sooo many things for me, but I’m trying them, one recipe here and there.

-cooking baking friends!
+Happy cooking baking friends!